infernozen/Pneumonia-Detection-Kubeflow/README.md

 **Architecture Diagram:**<br><br>
 ![architecture diagram](images/architecture_diagram.svg) <br>

 ***Note: Following the given steps may incur you charges!!
-I have used the google cloud free trial resources for all the provisions.
+I have used the google cloud's free trial resources for all the provisions.
 If possible I encourage you to do the same!***

 **Used Components:**
 + kubeflow 1.7 - Jupyter Notebook